pedropietro/principios-programaticos/README.md

 profession: "Leave the campground cleaner than you found it".
 The boy scout rule states that we should always leave the code cleaner than we found it.

-Why
+Por quê

 - When making changes to an existing codebase the code quality tends to degrade, accumulating technical debt.
 Following the boy scout rule, we should mind the quality with each commit.
-Technical debt is resisted by continuous refactoring, no matter how small.
+Technical debt is resisted by continuous refactoring, no matter Como small.

-How
+Como

 - With each commit make sure it does not degrade the codebase quality.
 - Any time someone sees some code that isn't as clear as it should be, they